 The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite and four Deputy Chief Executives

-Immediately prior to joining Te Puni Kōkiri she was Kaihautū at Te Papa Tongarewa, a role she held for more than four years.
-During her time there she enhanced the bicultural reputation of Te Papa, developing international relationships culminating in exhibitions being presented in Europe and North America and the repatriation of kōiwi tangata and toi moko from around the world.
+Prior to joining Te Puni Kōkiri she was Kaihautū at Te Papa Tongarewa.
+During her time there she enhanced the bi-cultural reputation of the national museum, developing a number of international relationships culminating in exhibitions being presented in Europe and North America and the repatriation of kōiwi tangata and toi moko from all around the world.

 Michelle is currently the Chair of Te Kura Māori o Porirua and serves as a Public Sector Trustee on the Equal Employment Opportunities (EEO) Trust.

 Di Grennell, Ngāi Tahu, Ngāti Mutunga is the Deputy Chief Executive – Regional Partnerships at Te Puni Kōkiri.

 It’s a role that allows her to utilise her strong interest in regional development.

 Di was formerly the Director Operations for Whānau Ora from November 2010, a role she came to after serving as a member on the Taskforce on Whānau–Centred Initiatives which led to the development of Whānau Ora.

 In 2013/2014, she led the work to oversee the move to the Commissioning Agency approach for the administration of Whānau Ora.